NBCUniversal latest U.S. media company reconsidering Georgia business over abortion law

 The media companies' words echoed a parallel case in North Carolina, which in 2016 repealed a law restricting bathroom use by transgender people after a boycott that cost its economy hundreds of millions of dollars and saw the National Collegiate Athletic Association pull championship games and the National Basketball Association its All-Star Game from the state.

-While most of the abortion restrictions passed this year have been signed by Republican governors, Louisiana Governor John Bel Edwards, a Democrat, on Thursday was preparing to sign a six-week abortion ban authored by a fellow Democrat and passed by the state's Republican-controlled legislature, making it the ninth state to pass such a law this year.
+While most of the abortion restrictions passed this year have been signed by Republican governors, Louisiana's John Bel Edwards, a Democrat, on Thursday signed a six-week abortion ban authored by a fellow Democrat and passed by the state's Republican-controlled legislature, making it the ninth state to pass such a law this year.